PingOne Advanced Identity Cloud

 acr-key

-The end user authenticated with the journey mapped to acr-key.
+The end user authenticated with the journey mapped to the acr-key.

 If authentication involves more than one journey, the acr-key reflects the last mapped journey.